Spatial averaging for light reflection and transmission through cold atom arrays: Introduction

-Inspired by advances, several groups have investigated scenarios involving light interacting with many atoms in regular arrangements. \cite{CYL2004,CJG2012,JR12012,MSS2014, BGA2016,SR22016,FJR2016,SWL2017,AMA2017,PBC2017,PBC22017,BMA2017, GGV2018,CDG2018,MMA2018, AKC2019,HDC2019,NLO2019,QR12019,ZM12019,MFO2020,JR12019,GGV2019,MPO2019, WBR2020,WR12020,BLG2020, BR12020,BPP2020,RWR2020,CES2020,MAG2020, BR12021,DC12021,PWS2021,FR12021,BJR2021, RBY2022,MAG2022,SMA2022,BOR2022,BR12022,RWP2022,MHR2022,CMM2022,GAG2022,FFG2022, WZY2022,PGH2022,GJA2022,SRG2022,WYJ2022, PZP2023,ROY2023,JR12023,SPI2023,DPH2023,FFB2023,CLO2023,SS12023,BRS2023,HCL2023, SWH2023,SHM2023, ORZ2024,SBS2024,WTW2024,BSS2024,SPR2024} Exciting possibilities arise when the separation of atoms is less than a wavelength of the light.
-Most of the theoretical investigations assume the atoms are on a perfect grid with zero spatial deviation which is not possible: the wave function for the center of mass motion must at least have a spread from the ground state wave function.
-For atoms not cooled to the motional ground state, the spread in positions is larger.
 Some of the calculations treated spatial deviations by fixing the atoms in space with random positions given by the spatial distribution function and averaging over the possible positions.
 While this prescription is reasonable, there has not been a clear derivation of how the spread of positions should be treated, especially in the limit the atoms are cooled to the motional ground state.
 Does the coherence of the vibrational wave function require special treatment?
 At a technical level, are the results the same for two cases where the spatial part of the density matrix has diagonal $\rho (x,x)$ the same but off-diagonal $\rho (x,x')$ substantially different?
 The purpose of this paper is to provide a clear derivation and numerical examples of how to treat the spatial spread of atoms in arrays.
 The examples we give will be for when the light and atoms reach steady state although this condition is not necessary.

 For a general treatment, one of the conditions needs to be that the atoms scatter or reflect few photons while they evolve into the electronic steady state.
 If this condition is not satisfied, the wave function or density matrix associated with the atoms' positions will evolve.
 This clearly leads to results that don't solely depend on the positions of the atoms fixed in space.
 Typically, the scattering or reflection leads to heating the spatial degrees of freedom although special detuning and geometry could lead to cooling.
 This condition can be satisfied by decreasing the intensity of the incident light.
-Therefore, except for very subradiant cases, the one atom Rabi frequency will be much less than the one atom decay rate: $\Omega\ll \Gamma$.
+Therefore, except for very subradiant cases, the approximation will work well when the one atom Rabi frequency is much less than the one atom decay rate: $\Omega\ll \Gamma$.